AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

 A few comments about this code

--  In this example, we are working off of a  named mf.
+-  In this example, we are working off of a MultiFab named mf.
    This could, for example, come from state data as:

    ::